-Thin films are widely used in many high-tech devices and consumer products.1,2 The reasons for their use varies widely but is predominantly due to their physical, mechanical, electrical, thermal or decorative properties.3,4
+Thin films are widely used in many high-tech devices and consumer products.1,2 The reason for their use varies widely but is predominantly due to their physical, mechanical, electrical, thermal or decorative properties.3,4

 The quality and consistency of these films is of great interest to manufacturers and users of these materials.
 One of the key film properties of interest is density.5,6 This paper addresses the processes best used to measure the density of such films.
 The elemental composition and film thickness can also be determined and are also discussed.